The Comic Book Bin

 Adam West, arriving 30 minutes late to the Walk of Fame, was asking $50, a price many attendees regarded as woefully unrealistic for an actor whose salad days are 40 years in the past.
 The former Batman actor quickly wore out his welcome among a number of longtime admirers when he failed to appear at one of his panels scheduled for Sunday morning.
 It was reported he was instead in the Walk of Fame making $50 a signature.

-One convention volunteer who declined to give his name explained that because film and television celebrities are often expected to pay for their own travel expenses and hotel accommodations, some will often set their own schedule.
+One convention volunteer that declined to give his name explained that because film and television celebrities are often expected to pay for their own travel expenses and hotel accommodations, some will often set their own schedule.
 The convention itself makes no guarantee to fans regarding availability of any celebrity guest.

-Neverthless, each guest is provided with a “handler,” who escorts their charge from panel to signing, sometimes making food runs and other forms of assistance.
+Nevertheless, each guest is provided with a “handler,” who escorts their charge from panel to signing, sometimes making food runs and other forms of assistance.
 It is this person’s responsibility to make guests aware of where they are expected to be according to the published schedule given to all attendees.
 Fortunately, such instances as the Adam West situation are rare, but as such they do tend to stand out.

 More often, celebrity guests will go above and beyond for the benefit of their fans, as in the case of Cinematic Titanic.
 Joel Hodgson, Frank Conniff and Trace Beaulieu, who were among the creative masterminds behind Mystery Science Theater 3000 in the 1990s, are back with a brand new show, doing what they do best – riffing on bad movies.